 Graham worked at the Ottawa Citizen, Brandon Sun and Edmonton Journal before joining the Edmonton Sun in 1981.
 After entertainment, news and political writing assignments, he moved to Page Six as “Hicks On Six” in 1992.

 In the community, Graham was the founder and continues to be the spokesman for the annual Edmonton Sun “Adopt-A-Teen” Christmas project, providing Christmas gifts for over 8,000 teens from low-income Edmonton families.

 He founded and organized the Edmonton Sun's annual ATCO/Edmonton Sun Christmas Charity Auction and continues to be its honourary chairman.

 In 2003 Hicks chaired the $2 million Catholic Social Services “Sign of Hope” Campaign and continues to volunteer with the social agency.

-He is currently the volunteer chair of the Greater Edmonton River Valley Alliance (RVA) Advisory Committee.
+He is the past chair and a current Edmonton representative on the Greater Edmonton River Valley Alliance (RVA) Advisory Committee.
 The RVA is dedicated to extending Edmonton's magnificent North Saskatchewan river valley park system, south to Devon and north to Fort Saskatchewan, creating the world's longest river valley park.